Tampa Bay Buccaneers vs. Buffalo Bills NFL Week 14 Odds, Plays and Insights - NewsBreak

 Check out odds, plays and more for the Tampa Bay Buccaneers vs. Buffalo Bills NFL Week 14 matchup on December 12, 2021.

-The Tampa Bay Buccaneers (9-3) will hope to keep their three-game winning run intact in a Week 14 clash against the Buffalo Bills (7-5).
+The Tampa Bay Buccaneers (9-3) carry a three-game winning run into a Week 14 clash against the Buffalo Bills (7-5).

 For more great betting and fantasy insight, join the SI Winners Club Newsletter .